-For the project risk to show up in HP Program Management, you must add a project associated with a program or the program itself as a reference to the project risk.
+Note: For the project risk to show up in HP Program Management, you must add a project associated with a program or the program itself as a reference to the project risk.

-Field Name Description Header Section: Summary Header Section: Summary Assigned To The resource to which the risk is assigned.
+Field Name Description Summary Section Assigned To The resource to which the risk is assigned.
 Project The project associated with the risk.

-Priority The priority of the risk.
+Field Name Description Priority The priority of the risk.
 Risk Impact Level Select a value to indicate risk severity.
 The risk impact level is used in analyzing risk activity and calculating risk resolution time.
-For more information, see Analyzing Risk Activity on page 91 and Analyzing Risk Resolution Time on page 93.
+For more information, see "Analyzing Risk Activity" on page 73 and "Analyzing Risk Resolution Time" on page 74.
 Probability Select a value to indicate the estimated likelihood that the risk can occur.
 Description A description of the risk.
-Details Section: Risk Detail s Risk Type Select the type of risk being raised.
+Risk Details Section Risk Type Select the type of risk being raised.
 Date Identified The calendar date on which the risk was recognized.
 The date the risk was created is used to calculate risk resolution time.
-For more information, see Analyzing Risk Resolution Time on page 93.
+For more information, see "Analyzing Risk Resolution Time" on page 74.
 Detailed Description A detailed description of the risk.
 Closure Criteria The criteria for successfully closing the risk.
 Action Plan The proposed plan of action for dealing with the risk.

-Field Name Description

-Notes Section

-Notes to be added on save Additional information to record about the project risk.

-References Section: Reference Additions

-New Reference Reference(s) to add to the project.
+Notes Section: Add Notes Notes to be added on save Additional information to record about the project risk.
+References Section: Refere nce Additions New Reference Reference(s) to add to the project.
 See step 4 for more information.